nickyiliwang0000/h/react-and-firebase/events.md

   render() {
     return (
       <div>
-        You are visitor number 57.
+        <p>You are visitor number 57.</p>
       </div>
     )
   }
 }
 ```

-Let's imagine that we have some mechanism that can keep track of how many people have visited my page.
-As people visit my site, the number 57 is going to need to be updated (i.e. it is the part of our application that changes over time).
+Let's imagine that we have some mechanism that can keep track of how many people have visited our page.
+As people visit the site, the number 57 is going to need to be updated (i.e. it is the part of our application that changes over time).
 This is a sign that it's a good candidate to be stored in state.

 Here's how we would move the information about our visitors into our state: